-Curt Marx is a Research Associate at Rodriguez Strategies
+Curt Marx is a Senior Research Associate at Rodriguez Strategies

 Curt handles research and analysis for Rodriguez Strategies.
 As the importance of data analytics continues to grow in public affairs, Curt oversees the implementation of new statistical procedures and data modeling techniques to help inform strategic decision-making for campaigns.
 He has expertise transforming, manipulating, and visualizing survey data to uncover key demographic and geographic insights to clients.